 Cryptographic operations are provided by HSE and HSE FW.
-See Section 7 of [7] and Sections 4 and 5 of [8][9].
+See Section 7 of [5].

 3.3.4.2 Cryptographic Key Generation

 The platform provides the application with a way to generate cryptographic keys for use in algorithms in Table 9 as specified in specifications in Table 9 for key lengths described in Table 9